Arizona Map

 The Arizona map below shows a ragged western

 border defined by the Colorado River.
-Our southwestern neighbor is the state of California.
+Our western neighbor is the state of California.
 I'm sure you've

 heard of California.